 The program's course structure (see below) ensures that students meet the goals of acquiring and integrating foundational knowledge for data science, applying this understanding in relation to specific problems, and appreciating the broader ramifications of data-driven approaches to human activity.
 Our strong industry partnerships help students learn about industry's needs and directions, and provide novel and unique opportunities to work with data.

 For Brown undergraduates, this can be a 5th-year master's program.
 This option allows substitution of at most 2 credits with courses already taken as undergraduate student.
+For current Brown PhD students, the degree may be completed as a part of the Open Graduate program, and a five-credit Doctoral Certificate is also offered.

 The program is conducted over one academic year plus one summer.
 The regular program includes two semesters of coursework and a 5-10 week capstone project focused on data analysis in a particular application area.
 Pre-program summer classes are available for students who lack one or more of the basic prerequisites.